postgresml/postgresml/pgml-sdks/rust-bridge/README.md

 }
 ```

-These macros produce a lot of code, you can inspect it using [cargo-expand](https://github.com/dtolnay/cargo-expand) but we will just show the snippes necessary to understand what is happening:
+These macros produce a lot of code, you can inspect it using [cargo-expand](https://github.com/dtolnay/cargo-expand) but we will just show the snippets necessary to understand what is happening:

 ```rust
 pub struct Test {